Truck charging infrastructure cost in Germany - by infrAi GmbH (Author: Mathias Schmidt)

 Executive logic

 The tool estimates the annual charging infrastructure required on each German or cross-border road edge.
-The model first translates road freight activity into edge-level charging demand, then assigns concrete charging capacity in two steps: logistics halls first, public parking sites second.
+The model translates road freight activity into edge-level charging demand, splits that demand into a depot channel and a public channel, and then builds concrete charging capacity in each channel independently.
 Costs are calculated bottom-up for every electrified site and then aggregated by edge and for the full network.

 1. Edge charging demand